 - The importance of learning in context.

-- I also love to learn and play outside.
-Whether we're picking apples, digging in the dirt, playing on the playset, or going for walks, it's good for the mind and it's good for the soul.
+- The best place to learn about farms is on a farm.
+Contextual experiences make learning relevant, engaging, and meaningful.
+We enjoy nature walks, field trips, and adventures on my friend Sheri's farm.
+We also love to learn and play outside.
+Whether we're picking apples, digging in the dirt, playing on the playset, or going for walks, it's good for the body and it's good for the soul.

 - The importance of a loving and safe learning environment.